Registration Closed for Summer 2023 Cohort!

 Every two weeks, individuals should expect to spend approximately three to five hours reviewing the online videos and completing the readings and journal assignments.
 Participants can also anticipate spending approximately an hour meeting with a small team to complete a team exercise and two hours in a scheduled, interactive webinar meeting.
 Teams are also encouraged to attend the optional, weekly one-hour office hours offered by Carnegie faculty.

-Contact us if you have questions about the course or want to be notified when enrollment opens.
+Contact us if you have questions about the course.